Framework Diagram v3

 "The 'I' thought always appears after the event."

-Seeing the thought arrive after the event is seeing the mechanism that made it.
+Seeing the thought arrive after the event prompts the question.
+Noticing the absence of a pre-existing referent is the structural recognition.
 Seeing the mechanism is different from believing the output.

 The first question dissolves the charge before the pipeline starts.
 The second reveals the mechanism if the pipeline is already running.
 Either is sufficient.
 Together they leave nothing to work with and nothing to hide behind.